-When determining snow fighting costs, if you are only counting what you pay for deicing material like road salt as the cost of winter snow fighting, you’re only counting a small fraction of the costs.
+When evaluating snow fighting costs, if you are only counting what you pay for deicing material like road salt as the cost of winter snow fighting, you’re only counting a small fraction of the costs.

 Did you know that the actual deicing material you use on the roads is only 8% of the cost of annual snow-fighting?
 And the deicing material that is selected can significantly impact the direct and indirect costs that hit the annual budgets of public works departments.